Rooney, Ibrahimovic up for MLS MVP award

 Atlanta United duo Miguel Almiron and Josef Martinez are also nominated for MVP, along with Los Angeles FC forward Carlos Vela.

-The finalist for each award were voted for by MLS players, MLS club technical staffs and a select group of media representatives.
+The finalists for each award were voted for by MLS players, MLS club technical staffs and a select group of media representatives.